gmestanley/nintendo_translations/README.md

 without inputting anything else, they will be given the default names どんべ (Donbe) and ひかり (Hikari), which is what the script assumes their names will be.
-Hikari means "light", and as for Donbe, after you get to this point in the game, do a google image search for "Donbei" and you should understand where it came from.
+Hikari means "light", and as for Donbe, after you get to this point in the game, do an image provider search for "Donbei" and you should understand where it came from.
 If you give them other names, the script will not be able to translate any of the messages that include their names.